-Step 3: Go to the "Advanced" menu tab, and then from the drop-down menu, select "16 bit, 44100 Hz (CD Quality)" option.
+Step 3: Go to the "Advanced" menu tab, and then from the drop-down menu, select the "16 bit, 44100 Hz (CD Quality)" option.
 Now, you can click "Apply" and select "OK."
 This will help you play the video again without any error.

 Solution 7.
 Check for All Available Updates

-If your computer is not up to date, you might experience "videos not playing on Windows 10" error.
+If your computer is not up to date, you might experience a "videos not playing on Windows 10" error.
 So make sure that your computer is updated and see if that makes a difference.
 You can update your Windows 10 computer by following the steps below:

 Step 1: Go to the Start menu and select the "settings" icon.
 You will see a lot of options, click "Update & Security."

 Step 2: Several options will open up; you need to select the "Windows Update" option and click on "Check for updates."
 The pending updates will start installing.
 Once the installation process is complete, you can check to see if the issue persists.